The ; keyword

 In implicit domain specific languages, the code declared by UpdateAuxiliaryStateVariables is called once the integration variables (including state variables) and stresses (see the @ComputeFinalStress keyword) have been updated.
 The external state variables are not updated.

 In Runge-Kutta domain specific languages, the code declared by UpdateAuxiliaryStateVariables is called after each successful time step.
-Keep in mind that most Runge-Kutta algorithms performs internal substeppings: in this case, the code declared by UpdateAuxiliaryStateVariables may be called several time during the behaviour integration.
-An additional variable called dt_, which is lower than the total time step increment dt if substeppings is performed, gives the current time increment.
+Keep in mind that most Runge-Kutta algorithms performs internal substepping: in this case, the code declared by UpdateAuxiliaryStateVariables may be called several time during the behaviour integration.
+An additional variable called dt_, which is lower than the total time step increment dt if substepping is performed, gives the current time increment.
 The external state variables are set to their values at the current date.

 Example (Implicit dsl)